 Example 10: Sekundgang creates sense of acceleration in mm.
 21–25

 In m.
 26, Clifford Brown returns to the original triplet swing pulse.
 The effect is that of slowing down, which installs an expectation of closure.
 This is reinforced by the descending Sekundgang C (m.
 26), B (m.
 27), A, G, F (m.
 28), to E (m.
 29).
 The melodic content is not very specific, with only light touches of previous material, such as the gesture from m.
 12 and motif a (see Ex.
 4 above and Ex.
 11b).
 The landing on the E occurs together with the arrival of the tonic chord, but since E is the fifth of the chord, there is only a tentative sense of closure.[27]
 The phrase in mm.
-30–31 functions as a kind of summary but also descends further to the C. Whether one hears the C or the E-flat as the structural target note in the passage is open to interpretation.
+30–31 functions as a kind of summary but also descends further to the C. Whether one hears the C or the E as the structural target note in the passage is open to interpretation.
 What is clear is that Clifford Brown does not end on the tonic note A.

 Abbildung